 Drug possession is a serious offense in Illinois.
 Convictions can result in heavy fines, jail time and even forfeiture of vehicles, real estate, and other property.
 If you have been charged with possession or any other type of drug crime in Illinois, it is important to speak with an experienced criminal attorney right away, so you understand your rights and options.

-For over 35 years, Mevorah Law Offices LLC has aggressively defended individuals charged with drug possession in Chicago and throughout northern Illinois.
+For over 40 years, Mevorah & Giglio Law Offices has aggressively defended individuals charged with drug possession in Chicagoland and throughout northern Illinois.
 Our award-winning attorneys are former prosecutors and public defenders with an in-depth knowledge of the state and federal judicial system.
 We have successfully litigated drug crimes cases at all levels of the Illinois court system, and we know what it takes to secure positive outcomes in such cases.

 Our lawyers are honest, straightforward, accessible, and approachable.
 In addition, we are tireless advocates fighting for the rights of each client we serve.
 When you are charged with a drug crime, we go to work immediately to find holes in the government’s case and explore every legal avenue to have the charges reduced or dropped.

 Penalties for Drug Possession in Illinois

 Drug possession penalties vary depending on the type of substance, amount you are in possession of, and other circumstances.
 Possession of marijuana is considered less serious and is a Misdemeanor for smaller amounts.
 Penalties for marijuana possession are as follows:

 - Up to 2.5 Grams: Class C Misdemeanor punishable by fines up to $1,500 and up to 30 days in county jail.

 - 2.5 to 10 Grams: Class B Misdemeanor punishable by fines up to $1,500 and up to six months in county jail.